Iceland by Sea: Glaciers, Waterfalls & Remote Fjords Up Close

 Reykjavík

-Home to the world’s oldest Parliament, established in the 10th century, the capital of this egalitarian country that boasts just over 400,000 residents, is vibrant with some great nightlife.
-An expensive city for sure, but it provides a great time with a plethora of bars — be sure to hit Lemmy bar for live music and fabulous vibe.
-This is an interesting fact, given that beer was banned in Iceland until the 1980s.
+It’s an expensive city for sure, but it provides a vibrant night life with a plethora of bars — be sure to hit Lemmy bar for live music and fabulous vibe.
+This is interesting considering that beer was banned in Iceland until the 1980s.
 They are making up for lost time with over 100 bars and pubs.
-Walk around the city to take in the chill ambiance.

 If spas are your thing, there are geothermal pools, heated by hot springs, everywhere.
 Blue Lagoon is certainly the most famous for good reason.